EthenStrine/site/_posts/2019-01-17-the-restoration-and-enlightenment.md

 These events, including the defeat of the military attempt to reestablish the Stuarts on the throne, illustrate how much *more powerful* Parliment had now become in the era.
 This is because of the Magna Carta. {: .notice}

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The two-party system began to emerge in the Parliment

+### The Whig Party
+>Represented primarily those with financial and mercantile intrests, the cities and towns, and opposed the influence of the Monarchy.

+### The Tories
+>Represented the country squires - the gentry - all those who favoured the old traditions (many had supported the Stuarts' attempted return)

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Two major disasters for England during the Restoration Period were the **Plague of 1665** and the **Great London Fire** which occured in 1666.